acidburn0zzz/nolith-release-tools/doc/publishing-packages.md

 * Docker image release
 * Raspberry Pi package release

-*Note* Raspberry Pi package builds can take a very long time to complete.
+*Note*: Raspberry Pi package builds can take a very long time to complete.
 The release can be completed without the finished Raspberry Pi package build.

 In order to push the package to public repositories, click on each manual job in